O’Neill lays wreath at Cenotaph in Belfast on Remembrance Sunday

 A range of other events to pay tribute to the war dead took place across Northern Ireland on Sunday.

-Meanwhile, Irish President Michael D Higgins said he would lay a wreath in remembrance of all those who have died in war as he attends the National Service of Remembrance in St Patrick’s Cathedral in Dublin.
+Meanwhile, Irish President Michael D Higgins laid a wreath in remembrance of all those who have died in war as he attended the National Service of Remembrance at St Patrick’s Cathedral in Dublin.